Bringing an Add-on to Market

 Price change behavior

 If approved, price changes will take effect no sooner than the next billing cycle at the start of the month.
 The behavior of a price change differs depending on whether you are decreasing or increasing a price:

 When a plan price is decreased, the new price goes into effect for all customers in the next billing cycle at the start of the month.

 When a plan price is increased, the new price goes into effect for new installs in the next billing cycle at the start of the month.
 You can choose whether the new price will also effect existing customers.
 Heroku encourages ecosystem partners to keep existing customers with current plan installs on legacy prices by choosing to grandfather them in.
-If you do choose to increase a plan price for existing customers, the increase does not go into effect any earlier than the following billing cycle.
+If you do choose to increase a plan price for existing customers, the increase does not go into effect earlier than the following billing cycle.
 Heroku reserves the right to delay increases to ensure sufficient notice is given to affected customers before final approval.